Howard-O-Neil/py-chatbot/README.md

 # Python ChatBot

-A project of building chatbot support for software business A project's setup made with Flask, Gunicorn, Alchemy, Alembic
+A project of building chatbot support for software business

+A setup made with Flask, Gunicorn, Alchemy, Alembic

 - A LAMP Stack done right
   - MySql replaced by PostgreSql